Handicaps at Mapperley Golf Club are administered in accordance with requirements of The Council of National Golf Unions (CONGU).

 New members who have a current "c" handicap status from a previous club will have their handicap transferred automatically upon presentation of their CDH number and can immediately enter and win club competitions and associated prizes.

 New members who have not previously held an official CONGU handicap at an affiliated golf club are required to submit cards marked “FOR HANDICAP” from 54 holes of golf played at Mapperley.
 This may consist of any mix of 9 hole or 18 hole cards, though the preference is for 3 x 18 hole scores.
 The cards must be marked and signed by a responsible person acceptable to the Handicap Committee.
 The requisite cards should normally be submitted within a period of six months.

 Players who are members of more than one club are reminded that they can only have one handicap, which is to held at the 'Home' club of their choosing.
 Members who this rule applies to must adhere and comply with the provisions set down for 'Away' scores.

-Player Responsibility: Returning of Scores and No Returns
+PLAYER RESPONSIBILITIES: Returning of Scores and No Returns

-For players to have a handicap that reflects their current standard of play, they need to return scores regularly from competitive rounds or to complete supplementary scores.
-The player must return every score, including No Returns*, from all Qualifying Competitions both at their home club and everywhere else, and any Supplementary Scores at their Home or Away club.
+CONGU makes it clear that for players to have a handicap that reflects their current standard of play, they need to return scores regularly from competitive rounds or to complete supplementary scores.
+The player must return every score, including No Returns, from all Qualifying Competitions both at their home club and everywhere else, and any Supplementary Scores at their Home or Away club.